hargoniX/master/thesis/thesis.typ

 the type arguments they are used with.
 To simplify this process, Nunchaku imposes two restrictions on its polymorphism.
 First, it supports only ML-style rank-1 polymorphism, meaning that a function can be polymorphic, but it cannot take an argument that is itself polymorphic.
-Second, it does not support higher-kinded polymorphism: $Pi$ may abstract over types but not type constructors.
+Second, it does not support higher-kinded types: $Pi$ may abstract over types but not type constructors.

 After eliminating polymorphism, Nunchaku performs a few additional passes to remove other convenience features before arriving at the specialization pass.
 Specialization is an optimization